antonmry/galiglobal/src/jbake/content/blog/2020/20200813-Gentle-and-practical-introduction-to-Apache-Avro-Part-1.md

 - It's a row format so each record is stored independently (for example, Parquet is a columnar format) so it's bad for aggregations but quite good to send data independently from one place to another.
-- It has a great support to manage the schema of the data.
+- It has great support to manage the schema of the data.
 The schema is typically defined in JSON format.

 These characteristics make [Apache Avro] very popular in Event Streaming